Bachelor & Bachelorette Party At Put-in-Bay!

-Two friends getting married!
-How I picked the perfect Ohio Bachelor and Bachelorette party location and planned both!
+Two friends are getting married!
+How I picked the perfect Ohio party location and planned both!

-With all the things to do in Ohio, planning not one but BOTH, the Bachelor and Bachelorette party seemed a larger than life task!
+Bachelor & Bachelorette party time!
+With all the things to do in Ohio, planning not one but BOTH, the Bachelor & Bachelorette party seemed larger than life task!
 Where to start?
-How could I find some great Bachelor and Bachelorette party ideas in Ohio?
+How could I find some great Bachelor & Bachelorette party ideas in Ohio?
 I had heard of a place called Put-in-Bay from friends and decided to look into this Lake Erie Island as a place to host the Bachelor and Bachelorette party.
-A simple Google search took me to the helpful Put-in-Bay Visitors & Convention Bureau website where I started planning our joint Put-in-Bay Bachelor and Bachelorette party.
+A simple Google search took me to the helpful Put-in-Bay Visitors & Convention Bureau website, where I started planning our joint Put-in-Bay Bachelor & Bachelorette party.

 Put-in-Bay Hotel?
 Resort?
 Home Rentals?
 Where to accommodate 60+people!

-There were lots of choices for Put-in-Bay Lodging and it was a difficult choice to make.
-I knew for safety reasons we wanted everyone in one location, nobody driving and we wanted to be close enough to the Put-in-Bay nightlife but in a quiet enough area that the older members of the party could get a good nights rest when tired.
-I decided on the Put-in-Bay Resort & Conference Center for several reasons primarily the large selection of different room types they had.
-Most of the home rentals we looked at required lugging our own sheets towels etc over for the weekend and that’s just not what we wanted to do on a Bachelor and Bachelorette party weekend.
+There were lots of choices for Put-in-Bay Lodging, and it was a difficult choice to make.
+I knew for safety reasons we wanted everyone in one location, nobody driving and we wanted to be close enough to the Put-in-Bay nightlife but in a quiet enough area that the older members of the party could get a good night’s rest when tired.
+I decided on the Put-in-Bay Resort & Conference Center for several reasons, primarily the vast selection of different room types they had.
+Most of the home rentals we looked at required lugging our sheets towels etc. over for the weekend, and that’s just not what we wanted to do on a Bachelor and Bachelorette party weekend.

-We rented 3 of the 8 person 4 bedrooms 3 bathroom villas which were equipped with kitchens, living rooms with a large screen TV and a really cool deck that overlooked a very nice courtyard.
-It was a perfect gathering spot for the whole group when departing for meals, activities and a few Bachelor and Bachelorette party games!
+We rented three of the eight-person villas with four bedrooms, three bathroom villas which were equipped with kitchens, living rooms with a large screen TV, and a cool deck that overlooked a lovely courtyard.
+It was a perfect gathering spot for the whole group when departing for meals, activities, and a few Bachelor and Bachelorette party games!

-The rest of the group we reserved a combination of 6 person suites and rooms that sleep 4 and created a room block for everyone to call in to reserve their room.
+The rest of the group reserved a combination of 6 person suites and rooms that slept four and created a room block for everyone to call in to book their place.
 The Put-in-Bay Resort and Amber made the whole process so easy!
 Out go the Save the Dates!

-Getting to the Put-in-Bay Bachelor and Bachelorette party half the fun!
+It was getting to the Put-in-Bay Bachelor & Bachelorette party, half the fun!

-We opted to ride the Jet Express ferry for several reasons primarily due to the fact they arrive right in town where the action is and it was walking distance to the Bachelor and Bachelorette party location.
-Their late night schedule accommodated a larger number of our group who had to work on Friday and then make the drive to Port Clinton Ohio, the departure point for the Put-in-Bay Ferry.
+We opted to ride the Jet Express ferry for several reasons, primarily due to the fact they arrive right in town where the action is, and it was walking distance to the Bachelor & Bachelorette party location.
+Their late-night schedule accommodated a larger number of our group who had to work on Friday and then make the drive to Port Clinton, Ohio, the departure point for the Put-in-Bay Ferry.

-They had ample parking for our vehicles and the ticketing and boarding was easy.
+They had ample parking for our vehicles, and the ticketing and boarding were easy.
 They even had a bar for those who needed a pre-arrival cocktail!
-Our trip took about 30 minutes and included a narrated tour with some interesting Put-in-Bay History.
+Our trip took about 30 minutes and included a narrated tour with some fascinating Put-in-Bay History.
 We passed by a really cool ship up on a cliff that we learned was a residence!
 People actually live in a boat on land on an island in Ohio!
-Upon departure and arrival, the crew of the Jet Express wheeled our luggage on and off the boat and the ride over was smooth as can be.
+Upon departure and arrival, the crew of the Jet Express wheeled our luggage on and off the boat.
+The ride over was smooth as can be.

-Friday afternoon Bachelor and Bachelorette party at Put-in-Bay Let’s Get This Party Started!
+Friday afternoon Bachelor & Bachelorette party at Put-in-Bay Let’s Get This Party Started!